Iowa-class battleship: Main battery

 Each gun rests within an armored turret, but only the top of the turret protrudes above the main deck.
 The turret extends either four decks (Turrets 1 and 3) or five decks (Turret 2) down.
 The lower spaces contain rooms for handling the projectiles and storing the powder bags used to fire them.
 Each turret required a crew of between 85 and 110 men to operate.
 The original cost for each turret was US$1.4 million, but this figure does not take into account the cost of the guns themselves.
 The turrets are "three-gun", not "triple", because each barrel is individually sleeved and can be elevated and fired independently.
 The ship could fire any combination of its guns, including a broadside of all nine.
-The fire control was performed by the Mark 38 Gun Fire Control System (GFCS); the firing solutions were computed with the Mark 8 rangekeeper, an analogue computer that automatically receives information from the director and Mark 8/13 fire control radar, stable vertical, ship pitometer log and gyrocompass, and anemometer.
+The fire control was performed by the Mark 38 Gun Fire Control System (GFCS); the firing solutions were computed with the Mark 8 rangekeeper, an analog computer that automatically receives information from the director and Mark 8/13 fire control radar, stable vertical, ship pitometer log and gyrocompass, and anemometer.
 The GFCS uses remote power control (RPC) for automatic gun laying.

-The large-caliber guns were designed to fire two different conventional 16-inch shells: the 2700 lb Mk.
-8 "Super-heavy" APC (Armor Piercing, Capped) shell for anti-ship and anti-structure work, and the 1900 lb Mk.
-13 high-explosive round designed for use against unarmored targets and shore bombardment.
+The large-caliber guns were designed to fire two different conventional 16-inch shells: the 2700 lb Mk 8 "Super-heavy" APC (Armor Piercing, Capped) shell for anti-ship and anti-structure work, and the 1900 lb Mk 13 high-explosive round designed for use against unarmored targets and shore bombardment.
 When firing the same conventional shell, the 16-inch/45 caliber Mark 6 used by the fast battleships of the North Carolina and South Dakota classes had a slight advantage over the 16-inch/50 caliber Mark 7 gun when hitting deck armor – a shell from a 45 cal gun would be slower, meaning that it would have a steeper trajectory as it descended.
 At 35000 yd, a shell from a 45 cal would strike a ship at an angle of 45.2 degrees, as opposed to 36 degrees with the 50 cal.
 The Mark 7 had a greater maximum range over the Mark 6: 23.64 mi vs 22.829 mi.